nmdollhopf/team1_wine_project/README.md

 -Density: The density of water content in the wine.
 The amount varies depending on how much alcohol and sugar is present.

 -pH: The pH column in this dataset is measuring the overall acidity of the wine.
-The pH scale
+The pH scale starts at 0 up to 14, the lower the number the more acidic it is.
+Most wines are around 3-4 on the pH scale.